DataGreed/polyendtracker-midi-export/reverse-engineering/session 1/session1-notes.md

 **Conclusions:**

 The manual says: "A maximum number of 48 sample-based Instruments is available." - so we need at least 6 bits to encode instrument number.
-6 bits give us a range 0...63 which adds up to 48 sample-based istruments plus 16 midi channels that are also considered to be instruments (e.g. instrument 64 is midi channel 16).
+6 bits give us a range 0...63 which adds up to 48 sample-based instruments plus 16 midi channels that are also considered to be instruments (e.g. instrument 64 is midi channel 16).

-So we can assume that 6 first bits after note byte are used for instrument number and we have 2 bits left to represent something (what is there to represent with 4 possible values?
-There should be something, otherwise Polyend could easily give us 240 instruments + 16 midi channels per file with this file format.)
+So we can assume that 6 last bits of this byte offset after note byte are used for instrument number and we have 2 bits first left to represent something (what is there to represent with 4 possible values?
+There should be something, otherwise Polyend could easily give us 240 instruments + 16 midi channels per file with this file format, right?)